Visiting Rangitoto Island

 and also Devonport

 .
-The journey takes 25 minutes and standard return tickets cost $30 for adults and $15 for children.
+The journey takes 25 minutes.
 If you want to go on the Volcanic Explorer Tour you can book this with your ferry ticket.

 You will need to bring your own food and water, as there are no cafes or food shops on Rangitoto Island, and take rubbish home with you.
 DOC advises that no dogs or other animals are allowed and all bags and food containers must be checked for pests and sealed.
 Footwear must be clean and free of soil and seeds.
 There are toilets at the wharf and a hat and sunscreen are a must.